Dheepan04/projects/README.md

-# Welcome To Hacktoberfest - Contribute a project and win prizes
+# Contribute a project on codedamn

-This initiative is part of [Codedamn's Hacktoberfest](https://codedamn.com/hacktoberfest)
+Projects is an open source initiative on codedamn.
+This repository contains a list of projects codedamn offers on the main website - https://codedamn.com/projects

-During Hacktoberfest, submit an interactive project to this repository and get a change to win a Codedamn's T-shirt.
+`master` branch of this repository is configured with our production page (https://codedamn.com/projects).
+Whenever you contribute a project and it gets merged on master, we'll make it live on the website for thousands of developers to practice.

 ## How to participate? (read carefully)